-don't change horses in mid-stream to look before you leap
+don't change horses in mid-stream

+to look before you leap

 He glanced at Blanche.
 "Changing horses, love?
 I should look before you leap."

-D. May, Revenger's Comedy the history of English literature.
+D. May, Revenger's Comedy

+The phenomenon of use of two or more metaphors, following one another in close proximity, is nothing new in the history of English literature.
+Frequently they do not share the same conceptual domain.
 Chaucer's poetical works contain a number of instantiations of this type, e.g.: